Online Master of Science in Computer Science Program

 Advance in your industry

-Today, a master’s degree is a typical requirement for computer research scientist roles.* If you’re already in the field and eager to advance, our online computer science master’s can help you reach your goals.
-Develop next-level computing skills, with the option to focus your studies in natural language processing, machine learning, algorithms, and more.
+Today, an Online MS in Computer Science degree is a typical requirement for computer research scientist roles.* If you’re already in the field and eager to advance, our online computer science master’s can help you reach your goals.
+Develop next-level computing skills, with the option to focus your studies on natural language processing, machine learning, algorithms, and more.
+Review our career outlook page for a more comprehensive look at the career paths available to you upon graduation.

 Find your specialty